Pros and cons of paying taxes with a credit card

 Analyzing the costs

 That means a $4,000 tax bill would likely cost you between $80 and $120 upfront to pay by credit card.
 On top of that, when you shift your debt from Uncle Sam to your card issuer, you must pay interest on whatever balance you carry.
 In March 2015, the average credit card interest rate was 14.89 percent (see

 Credit card users can always avoid going through those services -- and paying the convenience fee -- by paying with a cash advance check attached to their credit line.
 However, you likely won't come out ahead financially because such checks typically come with transaction charges of their own, and cash advances tend to have higher interest rates associated with them than regular card purchases, Mark points out.

 Before whipping out the plastic, compare the costs of paying by credit card with the costs of seeking an installment agreement with the IRS.
 That's what Dana Andrews of Wheatfield, N.Y., did when he had a $15,000 tax bill.
 After weighing both options, Andrews decided to go with the installment plan.
-Typically, taxpayers get five years to pay off a debt, and if you owe $25,000 or less, you can likely set your own monthly payment amount as long as the balance is paid off in 60 months, says Michael Rozbruch, founder and CEO of tax negotiation company Tax Resolution Services.
+Typically, taxpayers get six years to pay off a debt, and if you owe $25,000 or less, you can likely set your own monthly payment amount as long as the balance is paid off in 72 months, according to the IRS.

 Getting poll results.
 Please wait...